Orora Limited Updates on Share Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Orora Limited has announced an update on its ongoing share buy-back program.
-The company has repurchased a total of 94,344,983 ordinary fully paid securities, with an additional 365,089 securities bought back on the previous day.
-This buy-back initiative is part of Orora’s strategy to enhance shareholder value and optimize its capital structure.
+Orora Limited has announced an update regarding its ongoing share buy-back program.
+The company has repurchased a total of 96,163,048 ordinary fully paid securities before the previous day, with an additional 829,225 securities bought back on the previous day.
+This buy-back initiative is part of Orora’s strategy to manage its capital structure and potentially enhance shareholder value.

 The most recent analyst rating on (AU:ORA) stock is a Hold with a A$2.00 price target.
 To see the full list of analyst forecasts on Orora stock, see the AU:ORA Stock Forecast page.